laramaktub/image-classification-tf-dicom/docs/index.rst

 ..
-DEEP-OC-image-classification documentation master file, created by sphinx-quickstart.
+DEEP-OC-image-classification-dicom documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DEEP-OC-image-classification documentation!
+DEEP-OC-image-classification-dicom documentation!
 ==============================================

 Contents: